DraxDomax/chatloss/README.md

 Crafty Http(s) Api Testing Library Of Sane Simplicity

 Conceptualized by Todor Kolev on 5-Dec-2019.
 If this date is close to your current date, then I am probably still on the drawing board.

+If you need to talk, I am here for you on: tk.chatloss@gmail.com

 So far, my design goals are as follows:
 A. Uses bespoke code wherever possible.
 Try to avoid dependencies at all costs.
    Reason: Relying on other people is a risk.
 Through my 20 years in the business, I keep hearing "no need to reinvent the wheel".